 - Embrace your Team’s Cultural Diversity

-Relate to team members’ cultural differences in the way you work.
-This includes supporting personal time for different religious and secular holidays, scheduling team calls at different times to accommodate multiple time zones, and incorporating regional feedback into IT to build better operational processes and products for different regions.
+Relate to team members’ cultural differences in the way that you work.
+This includes supporting personal time for different religious and secular holidays, scheduling team calls at different times to accommodate multiple time zones and incorporating regional feedback into IT to build better operational processes and products for different regions.

 - Pair Team Members from Different Time Zones

-If you have project meetings held mostly during U.S. business hours, encourage team members in different time zones to buddy up.
+If you have project meetings held mostly during US business hours, encourage team members in different time zones to buddy up.
 They should have hand-off meetings and ensure that they stay connected without having to work every night.
-If needed, managers should be able to propose alternate meeting times that are more conducive to their remote team members.
-Bev’s team uses Yammer to have conversations across time zones, which allows members to contribute and build on conversations in progress, and recognize great individual work.
+If needed, managers should be able to propose alternative meeting times that are more conducive to their remote team members.
+Bev’s team uses Yammer to have conversations across time zones, which allows members to contribute and build on conversations in progress, and recognise great individual work.

 - Provide the Appropriate Infrastructure